8 things you never knew you could do in The Whitsundays

 The resort is completely self-catered and available to rent via homeaway.com.au/p4971904

-A little closer to Airlie Beach, the new Elysian Retreat (formerly Paradise Bay Eco Resort) will open on Long Island in December 2018 for a maximum of 20 guests, and offers a private chef, magnesium pool and xxxxx.
+A little closer to Airlie Beach, the new Elysian Retreat (formerly Paradise Bay Eco Resort) on Long Island has a maximum of 20 guests and offers a private chef and magnesium pool.

 Drink cocktails in General Douglas MacArthur’s WW2 vessel

-Anticipation is building for the new Freedom Shores Resort, which is set to open in August 2018, where you can sleep in a boat on dry land and have your sundowners sitting at a bar crafted from General Douglas MacArthur’s WWII vessel.
+Freedom Shores Resort offers something a little different for land lubbers, where you can sleep in a boat on dry land and have your sundowners sitting at a bar crafted from General Douglas MacArthur’s WWII vessel.

 Just 15 minutes north of Airlie Beach in Woodwark, the 10 boat rooms have been designed to replicate boats docked at the marina and are made from the hulls of old ships.
 There’ll also be three one-bedroom apartments and a beach house with two bedrooms, ensuite and cooking facilities available to rent.

 “No shirt, no shoes, no worries – we’re trying to bring a bit of the old-school, good vibes Airlie Beach back, where kids can be kids, mum and dad can relax and backpackers can lie by the pool,” owner Tim Moon told the Whitsundays Times.